danielfm/pytriloquist/README.rst

 The Python port for the S60 platform is a work in progress, so expect lots of bugs and shortcomings.
 If you pretend to create professional apps for S60, do it in C++.

-..
-[1] If your device keeps the Python sample apps in a differect directory, please use the correct directory and change ``src/pytriloquist_cli.py`` to point to that directory.

 .. _Python: http://www.python.org